brugmanjoost/buffered-csv/README.md

 });
 ```

-In thise case *Birthyear* will show up in all headerlines in all files.
-Additionally this specifies the field type, currently 'string' (quoted) or 'number' (non-quoted).
+In this case *Birthyear* will show up in all headerlines in all files.
+Additionally this method specifies the field type, currently either 'string' (quoted) or 'number' (non-quoted).
 Finally, this also sets the field order so that *Expertise* will be the first field listed on each line.

 Using pior specification does not disable autodetect and does not enable an error mechanism if unkown field names are added.